-Calculation of initial fair value and carrying amount of long-term debt The initial fair value of the Atlantic Canada Opportunities Agency ("ACOA") loans is determined by using a discounted cash flow analysis for the loans, which require a number of assumptions.
-The difference between the face value and the initial fair value of the ACOA loans is recorded in the consolidated statement of loss and comprehensive loss as government assistance.
+The initial fair value of the Atlantic Canada Opportunities Agency ("ACOA") loans is determined by using a discounted cash flow analysis for the loans, which requires a number of assumptions.
+The difference between the face value and the initial fair value of the ACOA loans is recorded in the statement of loss and comprehensive loss as government assistance.
 The carrying amount of the ACOA loans requires management to adjust the long-term debt to reflect actual and revised estimated cash flows whenever revised cash flow estimates are made or new information related to market conditions is made available.
 Management recalculates the carrying amount by computing the present value of the estimated future cash flows at the original effective interest rate.
-Any adjustments are recognized in the consolidated statement of loss as accreted interest and adjustments after initial recognition adjustments after initial recognition.
+Any adjustments are recognized in the statement of loss as accreted interest and adjustments after initial recognition.

 The significant assumptions used in determining the discounted cash flows include estimating the amount and timing of future revenue for the Company and the discount rate.
 As the ACOA loans are repayable based on a percentage of gross revenue, if any, the determination of the amount and timing of future revenue significantly impacts the initial fair value of the loans, as well as the carrying value of the ACOA loans at each reporting date.

 The Company is researching and developing its nanorod technology products; accordingly, determination of the amount and timing of revenue, if any, requires significant judgment by management.
-If the Company expected no future revenues, no repayments would be required on the ACOA loans and the amounts recorded for the ACOA loans on the consolidated statement of financial position would be \$nil.
+If the Company expected no future revenues, no repayments would be required on the ACOA loans and the amounts recorded for the ACOA loans on the statement of financial position would be \$nil.
 The discount rate determined on initial recognition of the ACOA loans is used to determine the present value of estimated future cash flows expected to be required to settle the debt.
-In determining the appropriate discount rates, the Company considered the interest of the appropriate discount rates. be required to settle the debt.
 In determining the appropriate discount rates, the Company considered the interest rates of similar long-term debt arrangements, with similar terms.
 The ACOA loan is repayable based on a percentage of gross revenue, if any; accordingly, finding financing arrangements with similar terms is difficult and management was required to use significant judgment in determining the appropriate discount rates.
-Management used a discount rates ranging from 8.0% to 13.5% to discount the ACOA loan.
+Management used a discount rates ranging from 8.0% to 15.0% to discount the ACOA loan.

-If the weighted average discount rate used in determining the initial fair value and the carrying value at each reporting date of all ACOA loans, with repayment terms based on future revenue, had been determined to be higher by 10% (resulting in a discount rates ranging from 8.9% to 15.8%), or lower by 10% (resulting in a discount rates ranging from 8.9% to 15.8%), or lower by 10% (resulting in a discount rates ranging from 7.3% to 12.9%), the carrying value of the long-term debt at October 31, 2018 would have been an estimated \$14,000 lower or \$15,000 higher, respectively.
-If the total forecasted revenue was reduced by 10% or increased by 10%, the carrying value of the long-term debt at October 31, 2018 would not have been materially impacted. materially impacted.
+If the weighted average discount rate used in determining the initial fair value and the carrying value at each reporting date of all ACOA loans, with repayment terms based on future revenue, had been determined to be higher by 10% (resulting in a discount rates ranging from 8.9% to 16.5%), or lower by 10% (resulting in a discount rates ranging from 7.3% to 13.5%), the carrying value of the long-term debt at October 31, 2019 would have been an estimated \$25,000 lower or \$27,000 higher, respectively.
+If the total forecasted revenue was reduced by 10% or increased by 10%, the carrying value of the long-term debt at October 31, 2019 would have been an estimated \$8,000 lower or \$8,000 higher, respectively.